stirtrek/stirtrek.github.io/Readme.md

 - Add a **(this is important)** 350x200 pixel jpg or png of the sponsor logo to /source/images/sponsors/ folder.
 - Copy a sponsor in /source/_data/sponsors.json and paste it in the appropriate year and sponsorship level.
 - Commit the change to the Source branch and it should deploy.

+## A speaker wants to update their profile, what do I do?
+Once a session is submitted on Sessionize, it does not appear that the speaker profile gets any further updates.
+You will have to edit their profile and then click the "<- Copy" button on the right to update to their global profile.

+Don't forget to click "Save Changes"!

+Profiles are now pulled from Sessionize via `node scripts-manuallyexecuting/download-sessionize-details.js`.

+Run that script and then use `hexo serve` locally to see the changes.
+Check in to GitHub and Actions will run `hexo generate` and deploy the site.